 We had to mark down AutoCAD further because a program of this caliber and price tag should be better optimized as well so that the application handles large file sizes without crashing the application or even the whole computer.

-And the finally demerit is that some of the plugins and features of the Autodesk app store should really be included with the full version of AutoCAD (not the limited AutoCAD LT version) since there is apparently enough demand for these highly specialized 3D printing functions that there are products just waiting to be purchased.
+The final demerit is that some of the plugins and features of the Autodesk app store should really be included with the full version of AutoCAD (not the limited AutoCAD LT version) since there is apparently enough demand for these highly specialized 3D printing functions that there are products just waiting to be purchased.

 Not to be confused with Autodesk’s Meshmixer, MeshLab is an open-source STL editing and repairing software available on all major computer competitors.